 TWUSUPER supports the Act and believes every person has the right to freedom and to be safe and respected in their day-to-day lives.

-We started our implementation of the Act with our own employees by setting out our due diligence framework which ensures we monitor legislation and adopt appropriate best practice so our staff are treated fairly, supported and respected and, as best we can, ensure they are trained and developed to deliver the best service and superannuation outcomes to members.
+We are vigilant in meeting our obligations under the Act by adhering to our employee due diligence framework.
+This starts with our people, ensuring we monitor legislative and regulatory changes, adopt appropriate best practice so our staff are treated fairly, supported, and respected and, as best we can, provide training and development opportunities so we deliver the best service and superannuation outcomes to members.

-Having developed a risk framework, we amended our supplier contracts and processes to include modern slavery and up to mid-2020 we sent out questionnaires to nearly a third of our service providers/suppliers and all our investment managers.
-Their responses have been reviewed and, where necessary, we have asked them to clarify areas of their responses.
+In accordance with our risk framework, we review our supplier contracts and processes to include modern slavery clauses and we send out questionnaires to our service providers/suppliers and all our investment managers.
+Their responses, including modern slavery statements (where available), are reviewed and, if necessary, clarified.

 We have also developed and published a Supplier Code of Conduct.
 This Code states our expectations of service providers and suppliers who we engage with, to assist us in eliminating modern slavery within our supply chain.